 This solution is great at controlling infestations of many pests such as aphids, spider mites, whiteflies, and thrips.

-Use SMITE – A Natural Pesticide
+Use SMITE – A Trusted Pesticide

-This is the purest concentrate on the market that contains oils produced by cold-pressed extraction of naturally grown Geranium, peppermint, cottonseed, and rosemary.
+This is the purest concentrate on the market that contains oils produced by cold-pressed extraction of grown Geranium, peppermint, cottonseed, and rosemary.
 These oils will penetrate into the pests’ abdomens and cause suffocation with higher efficiency.

 Under warm conditions, you can be rest assured that SMITE will biodegrade leave minimal residue.
 Just like the soapy water solution, you can follow the same method and spray SMITE on plants of every age until the infestation is gone.